 Symptoms and risks of mixed dyslipidemia

 Most people with mixed dyslipidemia can’t tell they have it at first.
 It is not something you can feel, but you will notice its effects one day.
-Cholesterol, along with triglycerides and other fats, can build up inside your arteries.
+Cholesterol and triglycerides, and other fats can build up inside your arteries.

-This makes the blood vessels narrower and makes it harder for blood to pass through.
+This makes the blood vessels narrower and more challenging for blood to pass through.
 Your blood pressure could go up.